ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - But she will bring you toys to play fetch in the house and tug of war
     - some toys may lead to bloody gums, don't worry its normal
     - I would just stop tug of war if bloody, goes away in a minute
+- I rarely do this anymore, but she does like dog videos on youtube/tv lol

+## Grooming

+- Kiran is also just like a cat
+    - in that she will groom herself clean
+- I don't wash or groom her
+- but if you wanted to take her to a groomer lmk; i would be down to cover it!

 ## Shedding

+- Sheds the entire month of April and September
+- Outisde of these months, she doesn't lose much hair
+- But during these months, even if you brush every day, the hair will stil come out in clumps at home
+- No solution until after season
+- Hopefully I gave you a brush :)
+- At the start of shedding season, she eats a lot of fur during grooming
+    - and becomes super gassy
+    - so i don't let her sleep in my room, cause it smells bad

 ## Sleep